ryan-lab-duke/gds-applications-site/book/_build/html/_sources/final-project/initialize.md

 ```{note}
 Where `<team-leader-username>` is the **team leader's** GitHub username and `<project-repo-name>` is the name of the new project repo.
 ```

-At this stage, we may need to setup **SSH (Secure Shell Protocol)**.
-We can do this by first generating a new **SHH key** following these [instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac) and then adding the new SSH key to our GitHub account following these [instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ## Workflow